+- 3. Exchange the next FRU in list.

+- 4. Turn on power to the system.

-5. Load Online Diagnostics in service mode (see the system's service guide if needed).
+- 5. Load Online Diagnostics in service mode (see the system's service guide if needed).

 Note: If the Diagnostics Operating Instructions do not display or you are unable to select the Task Selection option, check for loose cards, cables, and obvious problems.
-If you do not find a problem, go to Chapter 4, "MAP 0020: Problem Determination Procedure," on page 25 and get a new SRN.
+If you do not find a problem, go to Chapter 4, "MAP 0020: Problem determination procedure," on page 25 and get a new SRN.

 - 6. Wait until the Diagnostics Operating Instructions are displayed or the system appears to stop. - 7.
 Press Enter. - 8.
 Select Diagnostic Routines at the function selection menu. - 9.
 Select System Verification. - 10.
 If a missing options exist, particularly if it is related to the device that was replaced, resolve the missing options before proceeding - 11.
 Select the Task Selection option. - 12.
 Select the Log Repair Action option. - 13.
 Log a repair action for each replaced resource. - 14.
 If the resource associated with your action does not appear on the Resource List, select sysplanar0. - 15.
 Return to the Task Selection Menu. - 16.
-If the FRU that was replaced was memory, select Run Exercisers and run the short exerciser on all the resources, otherwise proceed "Step 0230-15" on page 79. - 17.
-After the exercisers are complete, return to the Task Selection Menu. - 18.
+If the FRU that was replaced was memory and the system is running as a full system partition, select Run Exercisers and run the short exerciser on all the resources, otherwise proceed to 73. - 17.
+If you ran the exercisers in substep 16, return to the Task Selection menu. - 18.
 Select Run Error Log Analysis and run analysis on all the resources.

-The repair is complete.
-Go to Chapter 24, "MAP 0410: Repair Checkout," on page 113.
-NO
+NO The repair is complete.
+Go to Chapter 24, "MAP 0410: Repair checkout," on page 103.